ajwski/BlackJack/README.md

-# BlackJack
+# Uno
-A card game whose object is to be dealt cards having a higher count than those of the dealer, up to but not exceeding 21.
+UNO is a popular card game where players try to get rid of all their cards by matching the color or number of the top card in the discard pile.
+Special action cards add strategic elements and can impact the game flow.
+The first player to empty their hand wins, and the game can be played with multiple players.